 The LSAT Writing Sample asks you to write an essay in 35 minutes.
 It is wise to invest a few hours in preparation for your essay.
 Those who don’t prepare at all often write terrible essays.
 These essays might even be bad enough to endanger a student’s admission chances.
 Spend a few hours looking at sample essays to avoid any unnecessary mistakes.

-The essay section is designed to test how well you can (1) organize a compelling argument using sound reasoning and supporting evidence, and (2) express your thoughts clearly in written form.
-The essay section is NOT meant to test how many big vocabulary words are in your repertoire, how much you know about the law or any other specific topic, nor really even how creative you are.
+The essay section is designed to test how well you can (1) organize a compelling argument using sound reasoning and supporting evidence and (2) express your thoughts clearly in written form.
+The essay section is NOT meant to test how many big vocabulary words you know, how much you know about the law or any other specific topic, or really even how creative you are.

 What will the topic be?

 You won’t be asked to write about a specific topic so much as you’ll be asked to respond to a specific scenario.
 The scenario will always be presented in the same form.
 Here’s a watered-down example (keep in mind that the scenario on your exam will be more involved):